Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 \subsection{Error analysis}

 In addition to different network architectures, we examine two types of uncertainties.
-First, as we have just explained, we run $20$ minimisations for different $N_\text{hid}$ values and network architectures.
-We take the standard deviation of these $20$ results as a measurement of the uncertainty related to the stochastic minimisation process.
+First, as we have just explained, we run $20$ minimizations for different $N_\text{hid}$ values and network architectures.
+We take the standard deviation of these $20$ results as a measurement of the uncertainty related to the stochastic minimization process.
 This out-of-sample error, which was also explored in Ref.~\cite{Keeble2020}, is represented in terms of dark bands in the figures of the following section.
 It tends to be a relatively small error, of the order of a fraction of a keV in energy.

 Second, even after a full minimisation, our results still show some residual oscillations.
-These oscillations are typically within $1 \%$ of the total energy.
-If we assume that the oscillations happen around the minimum value of $E^{\mathcal{W}}$, we can estimate the true energy minimum by averaging over these oscillations.
+These oscillations are typically within a few keV of the total energy.
+Rather than keeping only the lowest values of the energy as our final values, we instead adopt a more conservative stance and we average over the oscillations to obtain a central value.
 The oscillation amplitude can then be used to quantify an additional source of uncertainty, associated to the minimiser.
 To determine this error, we take a trained model and let it evolve for $300$ additional epochs - a process which we call post-evolution.
 The number of post-evolution epochs is small enough so that the mean value does not change during the process, but also large enough to observe periodicity in the oscillations.